graphql/graphql-spec/spec/Section 6 -- Execution.md

   serial)}.
 - Initialize {pendingResults}, {pendingFutures}, and {unsent} to the empty set.
-- Initialize {newPendingResultsByFragment}, {pendingFuturesByFragment}, and {resultsByFragment} to empty unordered maps.
+- Initialize {newPendingResultsByFragment}, {pendingFuturesByFragment}, and {completedFuturesByFragment} to empty unordered maps.
 - Repeat the following steps:
   - Wait for any futures within {pendingFutures} to complete.
   - Initialize {pending}, {incremental}, and {completed} to empty lists.